leragogogo/os_simulator/README.md

     --strategy first_fit
 ```

-Then the Gantt charts will be saved in charts folder.
+There will be no UI that appears, just process execution and memory allocation timelines saved as PNGs in the charts folder.

 ### 4. Results Example (RR and First Fit)